The Henna Gathering is held at the Warren Armory at 11 Jefferson Street, Warren, RI.

 PS – Yes, the Bristol Harbor Inn is on the RIPTA #60 bus line, which the Armory is also on.

 WHERE TO EAT

 There are so many amazing dining options within a few footsteps of the venue – especially on Water Street!
-We’ll be taking breaks for lunch and dinner so that you can take full advantage of all this beautiful, quirky, culture-rich area has to offer.
+There are also non-amazing-but-super-affordable options like Subway and a pizza place.

 We also are allowed to bring our own food into the venue.
-We will have access to a large refrigerator, but not any cooking appliances.
 So feel free to organize some friends and order pizzas or takeout, or bring anything you’d like to share or eat on your own.